 - Writing an essay on a specific case of relevance for the student’s own scientific field reflecting on learning from part 1 and 2.
 This may be related to the potential sustainability strategy plan analysis mentioned in part 2.

 - All aids allowed

 The assessment will be based on the student's ability to show in the written essay that the learning outcomes described above have been achieved.

 - Programme level

 The course lasts three weeks.
-The course begins Monday August 8, 2022 and teaching ends Friday August 19, 2022.
-The last week of the course is exam work where physical presence is not required.
+The course begins Monday 7 August 2023 and teaching ends Friday 25 August 2023.

 The number of seats may be reduced in the late registration period